aionnetwork/aion_miner/aion_solo_pool/README.md

     ]
 ```

-#### 5) Install required node modules
+#### 3) Install node modules

-- Navigate to the root of the aion_solo_pool directory.
+- Navigate to the root of the pool directory.
 - Run the command
 ```
 npm install
 ```
 and allow all required npm modules to be installed in the node_modules folder.
-Additionally, this process should build all npm modules in subsequnt steps.

-#### 4) Verify equihash verifier build
+#### 4) Verify the equihash verifier build

 - Navigate to ```local_modules/equihashverify```
-- Run the verification test with the following command
+- Run test with the following command
 ```
 node test.js
 ```